Tailormap/tailormap-starter/README.md

 ## Building a Docker image

 Choose a container name for your customized Tailormap and the API version you want to use.
-If you use `snapshot` or `latest` (tags that get newer images) you'll want to `docker pull` that image first:
+If you use `snapshot` or `latest` (tags that get updated with newer images) you'll want to `docker pull` that image first:

 Build your Docker image as follows: